Skip to content

 • Instruct your bank to issue the LC

-• Intermediary submits GEGMR export permit application
+• Intermediary submits export permit application

 • Appoint Tartous shipping agent